kensanata/oddmuse6/README.md

 then I asked myself: why not go all the way‽ I might as well give Perl 6 a try.

-To run it, you need to have [Cro](https://cro.services/) and some dependencies installed
+To run it, you need to install the dependencies:

 ```
-zef install Text::Markdown
-zef install Template::Mustache
-zef install --/test cro
-zef install --depsonly .
+zef install --depsonly ./oddmuse
 ```

-Once you do, just start the service defined in `service.p6`:
+Then start the service:

 ```
 cro run